 My background as an environmental scientist has given me an appreciation and love for the natural word and its intrinsic beauty.
 I often seek areas protected from the abuses humans have heaped on nature and, when the human element does enter into my photography, it tends to reflect days gone by when we were in a more reasonable equilibrium with the other inhabitants of our shared planet.
 I naturally have a fondness for parks and other protected areas but also for the little out of the way corners of towns and villages where pedestrians still rule and where wood, field stone and slate trump steel, cement and asphalt.

 Please use the contact button to enquire about the availability and pricing of prints.
-I can also be reached at email@example.com
+Prices depend on medium, size and framing options.
+I can also be reached at firstname.lastname@example.org